 Rangers are most up-to-date on the conditions in the park and can tell you about any adverse conditions in the park.
 Want to hike that special hike?
-The ranger knows before you drive out there if it is closed due to bear activity.
+The ranger knows before you drive out there if it is closed due to bear activity or poor conditions.

 Rangers have the best tips for good hikes, amazing views and spotting wildlife.
 I always ask rangers for trail and wildlife viewing recommendations and have never been disappointed.

 Indeed, rangers in Yellowstone have helped me see some amazing wildlife several times.

 If you are heading into the backcountry, rangers can help you with backcountry permits and, in many places, will keep a record of those headed into the backcountry.

 If it is your first time visiting a park, go to the visitor center.
 Not only will you find a park ranger to check in with, you will also often find very good exhibits about the park.

 Bonnie and I almost always sit down to watch the video before exploring a park, mainly to give us the back story on the park and inspire us to visit places we hadn’t thought about.